ajmeese7/smoke-pit-playlist/README.md

    - getAfterCleanified; will become even more important when weaving playlists.
 - Test with a HUGE playlist to see if timeout errors are still an issue, in which case bottlenecking should be implemented.
-- Switch checking on number of songs to addTracksToCleanPlaylist, as it will be cleaner and make more sense in the long run.